dpvtank/Balzac/_posts/2020-06-29-reimagining-linkedin.md

 The fact is simple: LinkedIn is not ready for the future of work.
 With its broken assumptions, it encourages the existing system, making people miserable, bored, and exhausted from engaging in “professional” networking.

 LinkedIn can be the catalyst for the future of work.
-It can use its massive number of users to actually create something good, give people a chance to be human, to focus on learning and growth and mutually helping one another.
+It can use its massive number of users to actually create something good, give people a chance to be human, to focus on learning and growth and helping one another.
 But instead, it optimizes for algorithmic popularity.

 Let’s try to understand how LinkedIn stacks up with the future of work.
 Whether it empowers the user, or it doesn’t.